rutasp/Main-Analysis-Types/README.md

 # Main-Analysis-Types
+This repository contains projects and materials from the "Main Analysis Types" module of the Turing College Data Analytics program.
 Key analysis types in customer behavior, e-commerce, and modeling, including retention, cohorts, RFM, CLV, funnel analysis, A/B testing, and regression models.

 ▶︎ Completed topics